Topological derivative approach for deep neural network architecture adaptation: SUPPLEMENTARY MATERIAL: TOPOLOGICAL DERIVATIVE APPROACH FOR DEEP NEURAL NETWORK ARCHITECTURE ADAPTATION

 \begin{section}{General setting for numerical experiments}{} All codes were written in PyTorch.
 Throughout the study, we have employed the Adam optimizer \cite{kingma2014adam} for minimizing the loss function.
 Our proposed approach is compared with a number of different approaches as given below:

 We maintain the same activation functions and hyperparameters for all the adaptation strategies in order to make a fair comparison (except Proposed (II) which does not have a predefined scheduler (see \cref{automated})).
 Note that the strategies Proposed (I), Random layer insertion (I), and Net2DeeperNet (II) differ only in the way a newly added layer is initialized and where a new layer is inserted.
-Note that the uncertainty in each approach is quantified (presented in the numerical results) by running the algorithm for different random initializations (100 in this case).
+The Baseline network (B) is trained for the same total number of epochs as the proposed method (I).
+Note that, for all methods, the reported numerical results correspond to the model that achieves the best validation loss.
+Further, the uncertainty in each approach is quantified (presented in the numerical results) by running the algorithm for different random initializations (100 in this case).
 For all problems we consider $\sF=\{ Swish,\ tanh\}$ (see \cref{act_const}) for constructing the activation function $\sigma(x)$.
 Further, for neural architecture search \cite{li2020random,li2020system}, the search space is defined by considering architectures with a maximum of $N_n$ layers with each layer having a maximum of $n$ neurons (refer to \cref{hyper_parameter_n} for the values of $N_n$ and $n$ for each problem).
-We randomly sample a total of $10,000$ architectures in the beginning and follow the procedure in \cite{li2020random,li2020system} to arrive at the best architecture. \end{section}
+We randomly sample a total of $50,000$ architectures in the beginning and follow the procedure in \cite{li2020random,li2020system} to arrive at the best architecture. \end{section}

 \begin{section}{Backtracking algorithm} The backtracking line search for choosing parameter $\epsilon$ is provided in \cref{back_track}.
 Note that lines 1-4 in \cref{back_track} try to find the $\epsilon$ that leads to a maximum decrease in loss $\sJ$.
 The values of $\tau_1$ and $\epsilon$ used is provided in \cref{hyper_parameter_n}.